Try Playground

 Save Changes

-• The added query indexes will be displayed in the Query Indexes page.
+• The added query indexes will be displayed on the Query Indexes page.
 Click on Save Changes to apply this configuration to the cache.

-Add-QueryIndex cmdlet enables the user to add query indexes for the objects to be added in the cache.
+The Add QueryIndex cmdlet enables the user to add query indexes for the objects to be added to the cache.

-The following command adds productID, productName, category, isContinued, unitsInStock and unitPrice attributes from the class Data.Product in query indexes for demoClusteredCache.
+The following command adds productID, productName, category, isContinued, unitsInStock, and unitPrice attributes from the class Data.Product in query indexes for demoCache.

-Add-QueryIndex demoClusteredCache -AssemblyPath C:\product.json -Class Data.Product -Attributes productID'$'productName'$'category'$'isContinued'$'unitsInStock'$'unitPrice
+Add-QueryIndex -CacheName demoCache -AssemblyPath C:\product.json -Class Data.Product -Attributes productID'$'productName'$'category'$'isContinued'$'unitsInStock'$'unitPrice

 Manually Editing NCache Configuration